derapi/derapi/join/README.md

 # Derapi Join

-Derapi Join allows site owners to grant you access to their systems.
+Derapi Join allows end-customers to grant you access to their systems.

 ### Integrate with your website